SuperOfficeDocs/superoffice-docs/docs/api/custom-fields/set-udef-listitem-value-entity.md

 [!code-csharp[CS](includes/set-udef-entity.cs)]

 We have used the `SetValue` method of the `UdefHelper` of the contact to set the selected value.
-This method accepts the `progId`, which is used to refer a particular field and the value to set as the updated value for the field.
+This method accepts the `progId`, which is used to refer a particular field, and the value to set as the updated value for the field.

 Next, the `Save` method of the `Contact` entity is used to update the contact entity.